-Here, we outline the logical flow used to prove the convergence.
-We first construct a measure for estimating the error of the upper bound.
-As the induced finite Borel measure does not necessarily have compact support, we confine our analysis to a bounded activation $\varphi $, which allows us to apply the UAT from \cite{hornik91}.
-We then prove the UAT for an integrand process under this measure.
-This leads to the convergence result for our DeepMartingale.
+We now outline the logic used to prove convergence.
+We first introduce an auxiliary metric for measuring the approximation error of the dual upper bound.
+Since the induced finite Borel measure does not necessarily have compact support, we restrict attention to bounded activation functions $\varphi$, which enables us to apply the UAT in \citep{hornik91}.
+We then establish a UAT for the integrand under this measure, which yields the convergence result for \textit{DeepMartingale}.